neurocline/playground/docs/timing.md

 to the QPC loop, so it's likely that both have very low access time and most of that 6 nanoseconds is the loop overhead.

+A call to `high_resolution_clock::now()` is about 30 nanoseconds.
+This is presumably due to the math in converting between the underlying QPF tick rate and the high_resolution_clock ratio of nanonsecond ticks.

+A call to `duration_cast<double>(clock)` takes about 55 nanoseconds.
+This is the cost of doing the conversion from the rational number to a double.

 ### Reference

 [Acquiring high-resolution time stamps](https://msdn.microsoft.com/en-us/library/windows/desktop/dn553408(v=vs.85).aspx)